semrush/intergalactic/website/docs/components/fullscreen-modal/fullscreen-modal.md

 If the title of the window is very long and it does not fit into the space, collapse it to `ellipsis`.

-The Close icon has `margin-left: 12px;`.
+`Close` icon has `margin-left: var(--spacing-3x);`.

 ![fullscreem modal](static/long-heading.png)

 @## Content

 - For content title use text less than 20px (`--fs-500`) to maintain hierarchy in the content.
 - You can divide content area into several areas.
-To visually separate them, use `--gray-50` as a background color for one of them.
+To visually separate them, use `--bg-secondary-neutral` token as a background color for one of them.

 | Single-zone modal window                           | Dual-zone modal window                             |
 | -------------------------------------------------- | -------------------------------------------------- |
 | ![fullscreem modal](static/fullscreen-modal-3.png) | ![fullscreem modal](static/fullscreen-modal-2.png) |

 ### Paddings

-`padding: 24px 32px;`

 | Single-zone modal window                 | Dual-zone modal window                     |
 | ---------------------------------------- | ------------------------------------------ |